owenthereal/message_queue/README.md

 ```

 You could also mix in the `MessageQueue::Producible` module and the
-`MessageQueue::Consumable` module in your producer class and consumer
+`MessageQueue::Consumable` module to your producer class and consumer
 class respectively.
 The consumer class needs to implement a `process`
 method which will be passed a `MessageQueue::Message` instance when it
 receives a message.